andrykonchin/build-your-own-ruby-core-library/docs/assignment-1-enumerable.md

 ### Setting Enumerator's size

-When Enumerator iterates over a finite collection with predefined size then `Enumerator#size` should return it as well.
+When Enumerator iterates a finite collection with predefined size then `Enumerator#size` should return it as well.

 The Enumerable's methods check whether a method `#size` is implemented